 Chicago knows how to party for Pride.
 The annual LGBTQ+ celebration takes over the city each June, with street fests, concerts, parties, and a massive parade.
-You’ll find the heart of the celebrations in Boystown, the first official gay neighborhoods in the country, but festivities take place all over the city.
-Check out all the best Chicago Pride events in Boystown and beyond.
+You’ll find the heart of the celebrations in Northalsted (also known as Boystown), the first official gay neighborhood in the country, but festivities take place all over the city.
+Check out all the best Chicago Pride events in Northalsted and beyond.

 Chicago Pride Fest